RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2022-01-02-CityBike-Paper-published.md

 img:
 ---

-Our [CityBike paper](https://www.tandfonline.com/doi/abs/10.1080/13683500.2021.2011841?journalCode=rcit20) was published in `Current Issues in Tourism` - new field and a highly reputable journal to share findings
+Our [_CityBike paper_](https://www.tandfonline.com/doi/abs/10.1080/13683500.2021.2011841?journalCode=rcit20) was published in **Current Issues in Tourism**, new field and a highly reputable journal to share findings.